 Creole Translation Vocabulary: We retain key Creole terminology as much as possible to support language development, including addressing any new meanings for familiar words and applying them accurately within the translated Creole text.

-buy (infinitive to) means: achete in Haitian Creole.
+The verb buy (infinitive) means: achete in Haitian Creole.
 Kouzen mwen te vle achete yon kay Mayami men, podyab, li pa genyen bon kredi.
 My cousin wanted to buy a house in Miami but the poor guy does not have good credit.

 decide is an English word meaning deside, pran yon pozisyon in Haitian Creole.
 Pitit gason mwen gen pou li deside si li vle ale Ozetazini oswa Kanada.
 Piske li pa pale angle byen, mwen kwè ke peyi Kanada ap pi bon.
 Creole translation is: My son will decide whether to go to the United States or Canada.
 Considering that he does not speak English, I believe that Canada would be a better choice.